-Like almost all the flagship phones the display of this phone is not curved but a flat display that looks little old fashioned but has its own benefits.
+Like almost all the flagship phones the display of this phone is not curved but a flat display that looks a little old-fashioned but has its own benefits.

-No matter how small a notch or a punch-hole the display comes with, it’s presence always distract you whether you play games and stream movies.
+No matter how small a notch or a punch-hole the display comes with, its presence always distracts you whether you play games and stream movies.
 The absence of the punch-hole and notch makes the display clean and gives an uninterrupted viewing experience.

 The bright display has a 360 degree light sensor to provide accurate ambient light detection and brightness adjustment.
 This great display unfortunately has a refresh rate of only 60 Hz which may disappoint many users.